-In collaboration with Moderna, we have established an approach that uses Moderna's LNP/mRNA technology, together with our CAR-M platform technology, to create novel in vivo oncology gene therapies.
+In collaboration with Moderna, we have established an approach that uses Moderna's mRNA/LNP technology, together with our CAR-M platform technology, to create novel in vivo oncology gene therapies.
 We believe this approach has the potential to enable a series of off-the-shelf product candidates to target a patient's own myeloid cells against cancer cells directly within their body.

-In January 2022, Legacy Carisma and Moderna established this collaboration by entering into a Collaboration and License Agreement (Moderna License Agreement), which provides for a broad strategic collaboration with Moderna to discover, develop and commercialize in vivo engineered CAR-M therapeutics for up to 12 oncology programs.
+In January 2022, Legacy Carisma and Moderna established this collaboration by entering into a Collaboration and License Agreement, or the Moderna License Agreement, which provides for a broad strategic collaboration to discover, develop and commercialize in vivo engineered CAR-M therapeutics for up to 12 oncology programs.
 Under the Moderna License Agreement, the parties initiate research programs during a research term, focused on the discovery and research of products directed to biological targets.
-Either party may nominate a target for inclusion in a research program, subject to certain exclusions.
-We refer to a target included in a research program pursuant to designated procedures as a research target.
-Moderna may replace research targets pursuant to designated procedures.
 Moderna's mRNA platform builds on continuous advances in basic and applied mRNA science, delivery technology and manufacturing, and has allowed the development of therapeutics and vaccines for infectious diseases, immuno-oncology, rare diseases, cardiovascular diseases and auto-immune diseases.
-The first five research targets have been nominated and all programs are currently in the discovery phase.
+Moderna has the right to designate up to 12 research targets as development targets.
+The first five research targets have been designated and all programs are currently in the discovery phase.
+Moderna funds the cost of our activities in accordance with an agreed research budget.